pineindustries/arduino-tpms/README.md

 # arduino-tpms
 An Arduino-based Tire Pressure Monitoring System (TPMS) receiver using the Texas Instruments CC1101 Sub-1 GHz Transceiver.
-We leverage the Arduino's SPI bus for the CC1101 as well as a Waveshare 2-inch LCD.

 # What You'll Learn
 The Arduino is a relatively small device for this project, so we had to leverage most of the available on-board resources and implement a few software "tricks".
 The software, as written, requires approximately 95% of the Arduino's memory.
 So, to display the car icon, we used a basic compression algorithm for the image data and allocated image bits to the Arduino's PROGMEM thus alleviating requirements on the Arduino's main memory.
 The interrupt, executed when a packet is received, is programmed to run as fast as possible, terminating on corrupt data, unknown sensor IDs, or when an update recently occurred.
 This allows the Arduino to return to an RX state listening for new packets.
 Packet data and status are kept in volatile memory thereby providing integrity of incoming packet data particularly when the Arduino is updating the LCD (a relatively slow process) while a subsequent packet again triggers the interrupt.